bluewormlabs/colorclock/README.md

 There are currently no binaries available.

 The source code (under the `win` directory) should build and run on any Windows sytem with .NET 2.0 or newer.
-Note that he project and solution files are in Visual Studio 2010 format.
+Note that the project and solution files are in Visual Studio 2010 format.

 After building the project, copy the resulting `.exe` to your System32 folder